 People who are searching for women’s addiction treatment programs may shy away from Christian-based care.
 Those who aren’t religious or have a damaged relationship with God can wonder how faith-based care can help them on their journey to recovery.
 However, there are benefits to entering a Christian rehab program.
 Even people who aren’t religious can benefit from the treatment and care available in Christian addiction recovery programs.

 Soledad House provides a Christian rehab program for women in California that can help you or your loved one work towards healing with support for every aspect of your life.
 Reach out to our team at 866.314.3222 or connect with us online today to learn more.

-Christian Rehab Programs Promote A Full-Body Healing Experience
+Christian Rehab Programs Promote a Full-Body Healing Experience

-Addiction is a full body disease.
+Addiction is a full-body disease.
 When someone develops an addiction to a substance, the substance damages them physically, emotionally, and spiritually.
 In order to fully heal from addiction, people need to address and recover from all the pains they experienced before and during their addiction.
 Some addiction treatment centers forget to focus on certain elements of the recovery process, which means their clients aren’t able to get the full-body healing experience they need.

-Christian Rehab Helps Patients Put Their Trust In Others
+Christian Rehab Helps Patients Put Their Trust in Others

 Faith-based recovery programs ask clients to turn their healing process over to a higher power.
 Christian programs may emphasize God in conversation.
 However, the truth is that clients can choose any higher power that they wish.